QuantEcon/lecture-python.myst/_sources/perm_income_cons.md

 We have arranged primitives so that $R = \beta^{-1}$ clears the market for risk-free loans at zero aggregate excess supply.

-So the risk-free loans are being made from one person to another within our closed set of agents.
+So the risk-free loans are being made from one person to another within our closed set of agent.

 There is no need for foreigners to lend to our group.